RiedleroD/Rtris/Readme.md

 If you want to contribute, just do it.
 If there's something about your contribution that I don't like, I'll tell you or change it myself.
 Just do it.
 If you want to be a playtester, write an email to riedler@gelse.net or join the playtesting group on [Telegram](t.me/RtrisTest).
 Or just write an issue as soon as you find one.

+### Dependencies for uncompiled builds, installable through pip
+- pygame
+- pynanosvg
+- commoncodes
+- cx_freeze (for compiling only)

 ### Command-line arguments

 | Short | Long | Description|